PaleSkinnySwede/threathunter-chronicles.github.io/_posts/2025-05-26-threathunter-chronicles.md

 title: Welcome To the ThreatHunting Chronicles
 date: 2025-05-26
 description: Field notes from a Cybersecurity Analyst
-categories: [Logwatcher's Zenit]
+categories: [logwatchers-zenit]
-tags: [threat hunting, incident response]
+tags: [threat-hunting, threat-detection, incident-response, cybersecurity]
 ---

 _Field notes from a Cybersecurity Analyst_